mukhayy/medimage-guide/README.md

 # MedImage Guide

-AI-powered MRI analysis with interactive diagnosis highlighting.
+AI-powered interactive MRI analysis.
+Powered with MedGemma and MedSAM2

 ## How It Works